Nootropics Expert

 Piracetam modulates AMPA and NMDA receptors in the brain which increases the effectiveness of glutamate.
 It improves the flow of acetylcholine (ACh) and sensitivity and density of ACh receptors.[i]
 And increases cerebral blood flow.

 Many people new to nootropics start with Piracetam because it’s safe and has decades of clinical studies supporting its use.
-But many are often disappointed with Piracetam after trying it a couple times.
+But many are often disappointed with Piracetam after trying it a couple of times.

 Piracetam didn’t work for them because they don’t know how to use it.